 After the fine-tuning process, we evaluate the prediction performance of FinBERT using the testing sample.
 Table A3 in the Online Appendix reports the results.
 We show the overall accuracy, macro average accuracy, and weighted average accuracy of the model.
-Moreover, for each sentence class (positive or negative), we report the precision rate (i.e., the ability of FinBERT to correctly label a positive sentence), recall rate (i.e., the ability of FinBERT to detect all the positive sentences), and F1-score (i.e., a harmonic mean of the precision rate and recall rate).
+Moreover, for each sentence class (positive or negative), we report the precision rate (i.e., the ability of FinBERT to correctly label a positive sentence), recall rate (i.e., the ability of FinBERT to detect all the positive sentences), and F1-score (i.e., a harmonic mean of the precision rate and recall rate).19

 We find that the fine-tuned FinBERT demonstrates remarkable performance in identifying green talk sentences from the testing set.
 An overall accuracy rate of 90% is achieved, indicating that 315 out of the total 350 testing sentences are correctly classified.
-Importantly, we observe that the fine-tuned FinBERT can not only predict negative sentences accurately (with an F1-Score of 92%) but also capture positive
+Importantly, we observe that the fine-tuned FinBERT can not only predict negative sentences accurately (with an F1-Score of 92%) but also capture positive sentences properly (with an F1-Score of 86%).
+Take recall rate as an example: our model correctly predicts 92% of the 227 negative sentences (non-green talk) and 88% of the 123 positive sentences (green talk).
+Table A4 in the Online Appendix further illustrates 20 randomly selected climate-change-related sentences

-&lt;sup>16 Note that randomly dropping negative sentences from the training sample is analogous to adding more positive sentences to the training sample.
+17 Note that randomly dropping negative sentences from the training sample is analogous to adding more positive sentences to the training sample.
 Both strategies are used to improve the training sample quality.

-&lt;sup>17 In terms of model parameter setting, we follow Huang, Wang, and Yang (2023) to use five epochs and learning rate of 2e-5 for model fine-tuning.
+18 In terms of model parameter setting, we follow Huang, Wang, and Yang (2023) to use five epochs and learning rate of 2e-5 for model fine-tuning.

-&lt;sup>18 Precision rate is computed as TP/(TP+FP), where TP refers to the number of true positives and FP denotes as the number of false positives.
+19 Precision rate is computed as TP/(TP+FP), where TP refers to the number of true positives and FP denotes as the number of false positives.
 The recall rate is calculated as TP/(TP+FN), where TP indicates the number of true positives and FN refers to the number of false negatives.
-The F1-score is calculated as $2\times(\text{precision}\times\text{recall})/(\text{precision}\times\text{recall})$ .
+The F1-score is calculated as $2\times(\text{precision}\times\text{recall})/(\text{precision}\times\text{recall})$.